ArmanKhanTech/DailyDoze/README.md

    ```sh
    git clone https://github.com/ArmanKhanTech/DailyDoze.git
    ```
 2. Paste your firebase credentails file in _/app_.
-Its the one you will download from you firebase console & is named _google-services.json_.
+Its the one you will download from your firebase console named _google-services.json_.

+or simply download the _.apk_ from https://drive.google.com/file/d/1yd96Hfw2mNotgFIOL7GRmK8Um4RNZlOu/view?usp=drive_link to check it out.

 <!-- USAGE EXAMPLES -->
 ## Usage